FANLabCASIA/D_TGC_tract-geometry-coupling/README.md

 ### Figure 2

 - **`figure2_TGC_calculate.py`**
-  Computes Tract Graph Connectivity (TGC).
+  Computes TGC.
 Input is the subject ID.
 Supports batch processing via bash scripting.
 Outputs include the TGC and reconstruction accuracy for each subject.

 - **`figure2_TGC_calculate.ipynb`**
   Plots the reconstruction accuracy of TGC (Figure 2A) and saves the reconstructed tract reachability maps for comparison with ground truth (Figure 2B).